Applying to BTH

 All applicants who have applied to our Master programmes before they have finished their Bachelor’s degrees may be conditionally admitted.
 When arriving to BTH all conditionally admitted students have to prove that they have completed their Bachelor programmes and obtained a Bachelor’s degree, otherwise they will not be allowed to start the programmes they have been admitted to.

-Deferment of your studies to the next term
+Deferment of your studies to the next semester

 In order to apply for deferment the following is required:

-- You must be accepted into a program at BTH
+- You must be admitted to a program at BTH

 - A copy of the admission letter must be attached to the application